sobaba-12/sim_and_scat/_build/parameterisation/intro.md

 ### Quantum mechanical calculations

 These are more accurate then classical simulations.
-However, they are severely limited in the system size, with a maximum simulation size in the order of hundreds atoms.
+However, they are severely limited in the system size, with a maximum simulation size in the order of hundreds or thousands of atoms.

 ### Parameterising a Lennard-Jones interaction